Leave this site

 The objective of the policy is to establish a framework of guidance and instruction that will assist police officers, police staff, supervisors and line managers in identifying and maintaining acceptable and expected standards of dress and appearance.
 Religious and cultural requirements will be accommodated wherever possible.

-An App has been built to allow all Officers and Staff to order, return and query all uniform and equipment related items.
+An App has been built to allow all officers and staff to order, return and query all uniform and equipment related items.
 Access is via NAPPS, and the portal is linked to individuals account so they will be no need to input any details.

 This policy applies to: